Green Screen Wizard Pro Batch/Event 6.0 with Editor

 Single Foreground Folder

-In this process the images are placed in the Foreground Folder and for every image in the foreground folder there is a image combined with the current setting and background of Green Screen Wizard.
+In this process the images are placed in the Foreground Folder and for every image in the foreground folder there is an image combined with the current setting and background of Green Screen Wizard.

 FolderGreen.jpg